 Silicon Valley is the U.S. center for innovative technology companies.
 It's located south of San Francisco, California.
 It's home to 2,000 tech companies, the densest concentration in the world.
 This proximity to suppliers, customers, and cutting-edge research gives each a competitive advantage.

 Even more important, most of them are also leaders in their industries.
 These include software, social media, and other uses of the internet.
 Its companies also produce lasers, fiber optics, robotics, and medical instruments.

 Silicon Valley creates a center for innovative companies to become highly profitable.
 That creates jobs, more tax revenue, and higher stock prices.
-It gives the United States a comparative advantage over other countries.
+It gives the U.S. a comparative advantage over other countries.